 1 – Like most competitive displays, they pervert the original meaning of the word competition (“petitioning the gods together”), in favor of exclusively celebrating the winner/hero.

 2 – More importantly, they pervert the meaning of initiation itself.
-Indeed, they are its opposite.
+Indeed, they express its opposite.
 The judges on these shows are gatekeepers who must be satisfied before the initiate can be accepted among the elect.
 They hold all power, and they are not kind.
 These TV “elders” emphasize the slow, tension-filled process of winnowing out the losers.
 I call this ritual humiliation.
-Watch the sadism in Heidi Klum’s eyes as she symbolically eviscerates the losers on “Project Runway” or the cold efficiency with which Ted Allen informs the losing chef that he’s been “Chopped.”
+Watch the sadism in Heidi Klum’s eyes as she symbolically eviscerates the losers on “Project Runway” or the cold efficiency and fake compassion with which Ted Allen informs the losing chef that he’s been “Chopped.”